SJTU-CGM/APAV/README.md

         elePlotDepth            Display the depth of elements in a specific target region
 ```

 The usage information for each command can be shown with the `--help` or `-h` option after each command name.
-You also could get parameter lists on the [APAV](https://cgm.sjtu.edu.cn/APAV/usage.html) website.
+You could also get parameter lists on the [APAV](https://cgm.sjtu.edu.cn/APAV/usage.html) website.

+## Implementation Examples
+We have prepared three demos and two case studies for APAV to demonstrate its capabilities.
+You can run the demo data using the code in the "Quick Start" section below or [here](https://cgm.sjtu.edu.cn/APAV/manual.html).
+For the analyses of the rice and gastric tumor datasets, please see the corresponding code and results available [here](https://cgm.sjtu.edu.cn/APAV/case.html).

 ## Quick start

 ### Integrated commands

 The main steps can be automatically executed with the `geneBatch`/`generalBatch` command.
-The `geneBatch` command is used for gene region and takes the GFF file as input.
+The `geneBatch` command is used for gene regions and takes the GFF file as input.
 The `generalBatch` command is used for any target region and takes the BED file as input.

 ```
 cd ${APAV_PATH}/demo/